 Candis Watts Smith – Williams College

 Candis Watts Smith is an Assistant Professor of Political Science at Williams College.
 Her research focuses on American political behavior, public opinion and political psychology, with an emphasis on race, identity and inequality.
 She is the author of Black Mosaic: The Politics of Black Pan-Ethnic Diversity (NYU Press).

-Charles Anthony Smith is an Associate Professor of Political Science at UC Irvine.
-His research is grounded in the American judiciary and focuses on how institutions and the strategic interaction of political actors relate to the contestation over rights.
-He is the author of The Rise and Fall of War Crimes Trials from Charles I to Bush II (Cambridge University Press 2012) and the recipient of the 2011 Bailey Award for the best paper on gay and lesbian politics for the paper “Gay Rights and Legislative Wrongs: Representation of Gays and Lesbians,” which he coauthored with Benjamin G. Bishin.
+Charles Anthony Smith is Professor and Associate Dean at the University of California-Irvine.
+His research is grounded in the American judiciary but encompasses work in both comparative and international frameworks using a variety of methodologies.
+The unifying theme of his research is how institutions and the strategic interaction of political actors relate to the contest over rights.
+He is the author of The Rise and Fall of War Crimes Trials: from Charles I to Bush II (Cambridge University Press 2012) and Gerrymandering in America: The House of Representatives, the Supreme Court, and the Future of Popular Sovereignty (with Anthony J. McGann, Michael Latner and Alex Keena, Cambridge University Press 2016) among other books.

 Chris M. Smith – University of California, Davis

 Chris M. Smith is an Assistant Professor in the Department of Sociology at the University of California, Davis.
 Chris researches inequality in crime, criminal relationships, and criminal organizations.
 Her current project examines women’s relational inequality in organized crime networks in Prohibition Era Chicago.